FabiaHC/2048/README.md

 # 2048
-Simple 2048 Game in C++
+Terminal 2048 Game in C++

-Controls are to be left, right, up and down.
+Commands are:
+- "right" to shift the numbers right
+- "left" to shift the numbers left
+- "down" to shift the numbers down
+- "up" to shift the numbers up
+- "quit" to quit the game